1363V4/le.guide/autre/poesies/death_after_death.md

 who flew above the wasted word!

-the husked band follows the strum
+the foolish band follows the strum

 crumb after crumb